 Coffee or other energy drinks 🥤 ☕️

 The first thing that comes to my mind when I think about how to feel less tired is coffee.
 For me, this is the simplest solution, which doesn’t mean it is always the best solution.
 The body’s response to too much caffeine may be different and sometimes surprising.
-When I drink coffee, it works for a while and then I feel burn out even more.
+When I drink coffee, it works for a while and then I feel burned out even more.

 Physical exercises 🏋🏻♂️

 It is a bit counterintuitive.
 I wake up early in the morning.
 I am at work all day sometimes shifting my time towards evening.
 Then I spend some time with my kids who demand my full presence.
-And yet I need to find some more time for exercises?
+And yet I need to find some more time for exercise?
 How am I going to feel less tired while making my body more fatigued?

 I should mention that are two separate topics here.
 We need to approach this matter strategically and tactically.
 Let’s start with strategy.

 Zig Ziglar said that to feel full happiness in our life, we need to maintain a balance between three main pillars:

 - Intellectual – for instance – courses and training, career development